 The Company's financial assets measured at amortised cost are subject to IFRS 9's expected credit loss model.
-The impairment methodology has been revised in line with the requirements of IFRS 9.

 The Company shall, at each reporting date, measure the loss allowance for a financial instrument at an amount equal to the lifetime expected credit losses if the credit risk on that financial instrument has increased significantly since initial recognition.
 If the credit risk on a financial instrument has not increased significantly since initial recognition, the Company shall measure the loss allowance for that financial instrument at an amount equal to 12-month expected credit losses.
 The Company shall recognise in profit or loss, as an impairment gain or loss, the amount of expected credit losses (or reversal) that is required to adjust the loss allowance at the reporting date to the amount that is required to be recognised.